Torrent file: File Structure

 All strings must be UTF-8 encoded, except for pieces, which contains binary data.

 A torrent is uniquely identified by an infohash, a SHA-1 hash calculated over the contents of the info dictionary in bencode form.
-Changes to other portions of the torrent does not affect the hash.
+Changes to other portions of the torrent do not affect the hash.
 This hash is used to identify the torrent to other peers via DHT and to the tracker.
 It is also used in magnet links.

 BitTorrent v2

 The BitTorrent v2 protocol (BEP-0052) introduces a new definition of the torrent file.
 The basic structure is: